 - Unit Value 6 units

 This course introduces students to modern spoken Korean and to its writing system, Hangeul.
 In Korean 1 students begin to develop basic listening and reading comprehension as well as oral and written Korean communication skills.
-Emphasis is placed upon learning to recognize, pronounce and write the Korean alphabet and its most common consonant clusters.
-Students also will have the opportunity to learn a range of common sentence patterns and read and write basic sentences which allow them to write and speak about a range of everyday situations.
-Conversational situations covered in the course include meeting and greeting, describing possessions, and making basic use of honorifics in conversation and writing.
+Emphasis is placed upon learning to recognise, pronounce and write the Korean alphabet and its most common consonant clusters.
+Students also will have the opportunity to learn a range of common sentence patterns and read and write basic sentences, which allow them to write and speak about a range of everyday situations.
+Conversational and cultural situations covered in the course include meeting and greeting, describing possessions, and making basic use of honorifics in conversation and writing.

 Upon successful completion, students will have the knowledge and skills to:

 - Recognise and pronounce the basic consonants and vowel sounds of Korean.